 You must stay close to your customers, especially now.
 Back by popular demand, a special year-end offer from Hometown Connections and GreatBlue Research will help your municipal utility learn firsthand what your customers need and expect.
 Place your order by December 31 and for the incredibly low fee of $3,850, you will receive a link to send to your customers to fill out a brief online survey.

-On June 1, 2021, Hometown Connections, Inc. (HCI) published a Request for Proposal (RFP) REF#: HCI_WAM_MWF_RFP_1925.
-HCI is soliciting proposals from qualified vendors offering software solutions that meet the identified requirements of community-owned utilities for Work and Asset Management and Mobile Workforce applications.
-HCI seeks to partner with the selected vendor(s) to provide these applications.
+On September 9, 2021, Hometown Connections, Inc. (HCI) published a Request for Quote (RFQ) REF#: HCI_MDR_VMS_RFQ_0827.
+HCI is soliciting quotes from qualified vendors offering Managed Detection and Response Solutions (MDR) & Vulnerability Management Systems (VMS) that meet the identified cybersecurity requirements of community-owned utilities.
+HCI seeks to partner with the selected vendor(s) to provide these solutions / systems.

 Building a clean, actionable email list is key to cultivating a community of loyal members.
 Collecting email addresses and maintaining an updated email list can be a daunting task, but it is essential to sustain effective email campaigns.
 Email marketing is a proven way to nurture relationships and increase customer satisfaction, and engagement.

 On August 30 at the 2021 Annual Conference in Fort Collins, Colorado, Hometown Connections announced award winners in recognition of their outstanding contributions to the organization and to community-owned utilities.